Skip to content

 Field Type Default Description

-ChangeLogPath string Path to changes.json produced by ChangeTracking (must match ChangeTracking.Path).
+ChangeLogPath string .fuseraft/state/changes.json Path to changes.json produced by ChangeTracking (must match ChangeTracking.Path).
 Enables check 8 in TestReportValid and prior-turn file detection in RequireAllFilesWritten.

 TestAssertionPatterns array see above Regex patterns that identify real assertion calls in test files.